Leptonic CP asymmetry and Light flavored scalar: Three-body decay for asymmetry

 which is mainly determined by the diagonal coupling $\xi_{11}$.
 Compared with the two-body decay $N_1\to LH$, the width is multiplied by a factor $\sim(\xi_{11})^2/4\pi\,\ln(m_{N_1}/m_\chi)$, which can be of order one.
 If $\xi_{11}$ is negligibly small, the width is instead given by the $k=l=2$ part,

 The CP asymmetry, the difference between the decay widths to particles and anti-particles, is usually described by the quantum interference of processes with different intermediate states.
 For the current three-body decay, such interference occurs from the diagrams with different intermediate neutrinos $N_{k,l}$ $(k\neq l)$, that is, the cross terms in the amplitude squared.
 It is important that, in addition to this usual asymmetry, the present model induces CP asymmetry from a single diagram with one intermediate state.
-For example, we find the $N_1$ three-body decay with virtual $N_1$ generates a nonzero CP asymmetry parameter
+For example, evaluating Eq.~\eqref{eq:Gamma_N_itoLHchi} with the energy dependent part of the propagator makes us to find that the $N_1$ three-body decay with the intermediate $N_1$ leads to a nonzero CP asymmetry parameter

-which is irrelevant to the $N_2$ physics at the leading order.
-(This is the approximate formula for $m_\chi\ll m_{N_1}\ll m_{N_2}$.
-The exact form of asymmetry parameter is found in Appendix \ref{sec:cpasym}.)
+where $\gamma_{N_1}$ is almost the same to the decay width of $N_1$ up to a factor of 1 in the limit that the initial state is much heavier than the others as we will assume in the numerical analysis.
+This is the asymmetry irrelevant to the $N_2$ physics at the leading order of $m_\chi\ll m_{N_1}\ll m_{N_2}$.
+The exact form of asymmetry parameter is found in Appendix \ref{sec:cpasym}.

 The non-vanishing ``interference'' from a single diagram \eqref{eq:N1eps11} is a characteristic feature of the present decay mode and its origin is understood by the amplitude form.
 The three-body decay amplitude \eqref{eq:3bodyamplitude} contains the factor $P_R(\slashed{q}+\bar{m}_N)(\xi P_R+\xi^*P_L)$ between the initial and final spinor wavefunctions.
 The first projection $P_R$ comes from the Yukawa (chirality-violating) vertex, the second factor $(\slashed{q}+\bar{m}_N)$ the propagator of heavy unstable fermion, and the third one $(\xi P_R+\xi^*P_L)$ means the Majorana fermion vertex.
 The chirality structure implies this factor is divided into two pieces $\bar{m}_N\xi$ and $\slashed{q}\xi^*$, and hence the squared amplitude generally contains a cross term of these two pieces (Fig.~\ref{fig:cpsingle}).